BehaviorTree/BehaviorTree.CPP/README.md

 BT NODES SUPPORT
 ----------------
-**Selector:** Selector nodes are used to find and execute the first child that does not fail.
+**Fallback:** Fallback nodes are used to find and execute the first child that does not fail.
 A Selector node will return immediately with a status code of success or running when one of its children returns success or running.
 The children are ticked in order of importance, from `left` to `right`.

 **Sequence:** Sequence nodes are used to find and execute the first child that has not yet succeeded.
 A sequence node will return immediately with a status code of `failure` or `running` when one of its children returns failure or running.
 The children are ticked in order, from `left` to `right`.